grodansparadis/vscpl1drv-logger/README.md

 # vscp_driver_l1_logger
 vscpd level I driver for diagnostic logging.
-It allows you to log CAN (VSCP Level I) traffic to a text file.
-Several drivers can be loaded with different output files and using different filter/masks.
+It makes it possible to log (VSCP Level I events to a text file.
+Several drivers can be loaded logging data to different output files and using different filter/masks.

 **Available for:** Windows, Linux